 8. Dealing with tax issues

-If you go down the umbrella route, your income will be processed in exactly the same way it was when you had a permanent job (via Pay-As-You-Earn, a.k.a.
+If you go down the umbrella route, your income will be processed in the same way it was when you had a permanent job (via Pay-As-You-Earn, a.k.a.
 PAYE).

-You need to submit your timesheet to your umbrella company, which will then invoice your end-client.
-Once payment has been received, the umbrella company will process your payslip, and you will receive a net salary, after deductions for income tax, National Insurance, the umbrella fee, and any other pre-agreed deductions.
+Once payment has been received, the umbrella company will process your payslip, and you will receive a net salary, after deductions for income tax, National Insurance, the umbrella fee, and employment costs.

 If you’re a limited company contractor, your accountant will help take care of your company’s tax affairs, although you do need to spend time understanding how everything works.